czhu99/VoiceToxModTool/README.md

 Run the Jupyter Notebook code in your main directory.

-Cell 4 of the notebook uses Text-to-Speech API to transcribe your audio files into a file called "textx/csv".
+Cell 4 of the notebook uses Text-to-Speech API to transcribe your audio files into a file called "texts.csv".

 Cell 5 uses Perspective API to assign toxicity scores ("TOXICITY", "SEVERE_TOXICITY", "IDENTITY_ATTACK", "INSULT", "PROFANITY", "THREAT", "SEXUALLY_EXPLICIT") to each of these transcripts.
 This data is saved in a file called "texts_perspective.csv".